Studying How Diet and Weight Affect Alzheimer's Risk

 • Willing to travel to Kansas City for assessments

-Contact research team for additional eligibility requirements.
+Contact research team for additional eligibility requirements

-Where does this study take place?
+Where does the study take place?

 KU Medical Center, Kansas City, KS with remote education sessions

-What activities are involved in this study?
+What can I expect to happen in this study?

 • Health education sessions remotely on an iPad every month

-• Outcome assessments in-person every six months, including a blood draw, cognitive testing, anthropometric measurements, MRI, and dietary intake assessment
+• Outcome assessments in-person every six months, including a blood draw, cognitive testing, anthropometric measurements, MRI and dietary intake assessment

 12 months